 A healthcare proxy is similar to a power of attorney, but this person is responsible for making your healthcare decisions if you are unable to do so yourself.
 If you have a living will, the healthcare proxy is bound by those decisions, and this person can be the same or different than the person named as power of attorney.
 If no living will exist, the healthcare proxy will make decisions believed to be in your best interest for your health and well-being.

 While no one likes to contemplate their mortality, creating an estate plan is one of the best things that you can do for yourself and your family.
-Call the office or contact us today at Kryszak & Associates to schedule a consultation in the Medina, Ohio area with a knowledgeable estate planning attorney who can discuss how best to create an estate plan that fits your specific needs.
+Call the office or contact us today at Kryszak Law Firm to schedule a consultation in the Medina, Ohio area with a knowledgeable estate planning attorney who can discuss how best to create an estate plan that fits your specific needs.